fpatseas/Benchmarks/README.md

 The solution uses the BenchmarkDotNet library to run the benchmarks.

 ### Usage
-To run the benchmarks, simply build the solution and run both Benchmarks.Api and Benchmarks.Runner
+To run the benchmarks, simply build the solution and run both Benchmarks.Api and Benchmarks.Runner in Release mode.

 ### Contributing
 If you would like to contribute, please feel free to fork the repository and submit a pull request.